 “They basically locked me in there, got their mobile phones out and that was it… My head was getting bashed into the side of the locker and they just thought it was all funny.”

-Following the assault, Aaron ran to the Cerberus medical centre, rather than civilian police.
+Following the assault, Aaron ran to the Cerberus medical centre rather than the civilian police.
 He told them what happened, but he was assured the photos and videos had been deleted without any proof.

 He was not given a chance to make a formal complaint or statement.